 Khon Kaen to Khon Kaen

 Discovered by accident in 1966, UNESCO World Heritage-listed Ban Chiang is one of Southeast Asia's most important archaeological sites.
 The myriad artifacts unearthed here rewrote the history books and today can be seen both inside an excellent museum and in situ in a burial ground excavation site.
 We'll also visit several craft communities, including one village where they still make large pots using the same methods the ancient Ban Chiang people used, and a city center park where many semi-tame monkeys live alongside the town's human residents.
-From around December to February, you can also take a boat ride through the vast spread of pink water lilies in Tale Bua Dang.

 Make the most of your trip with our special add-on activities before, during, or after your tour.